wshanks/tbkeys/README.md

 - Click on the gear icon in the upper right and choose "Install Add-on From File..." and then select the downloaded tbkeys.xpi file.
 - The add-on will self-update from the GitHub releases page when future updates are released.

+The [tbkeys-lite](#tbkeys-lite) version of the addon can also be installed from addons.thunderbird.net by searching for "tbkeys-lite" in the Thunderbird addons manager or by downloading the xpi file from [this page](https://addons.thunderbird.net/en-US/thunderbird/addon/tbkeys-lite/) and following the steps above.

 ## Default key bindings

 The default key bindings for the main window are modeled on GMail's key bindings.